 Introduction

 Tibial plateau levelling osteotomy (TPLO) is a frequently performed surgical procedure for the management of cranial cruciate ligament (CCL) insufficiency in dogs.
-It is associated with an excellent functional outcome (Au and others 2010; Bergh and Peirone 2012; Gordon-Evans 2013; Nelson and others 2013; Priddy 2003; Roush and others 1993) but carries an increased risk of surgical site infection (SSI) in comparison to other clean procedures (Bergh and Peirone 2012; Frey 2010; Nelson 2011) with described incidence between 0.8 and 14.3% (Bergh and Peirone 2012).
-SSI may involve soft tissue infection, implant-associated infection, osteomyelitis and septic arthritis; the individual contribution of these entities is not well described (Pacchiana and others 2003; Priddy 2003; Thompson and others 2011).
+It is associated with an excellent functional outcome (Au and others 2010; Bergh and Peirone 2012; Gordon-Evans 2013; Nelson and others 2013; Priddy 2003; Roush and others 1993) but the reported risk of surgical site infection (0.8 to 14.3%) is high in comparison to other clean procedures (Bergh and Peirone 2012; Frey 2010; Nelson 2011).
+Surgical site infection (SSI) may involve soft tissues, implant-associated infection, osteomyelitis and septic arthritis; the individual contribution of these entities is not well described (Pacchiana and others 2003; Priddy 2003; Thompson and others 2011).
 The economic impact of SSI in TPLO has been studied (Nicoll and others 2014) but there has been little specific analysis of impact on long-term functional outcome (Weese 2008b).

-Our primary objective was to describe the long-term functional outcome of TPLO in dogs following SSI and secondly identify predictive factors for its development and management.
+Our objectives were to determine whether there was a significant association between SSI and client assessed long-term functional outcome and secondly identify predictive factors for TPLO associated SSI development and management.

 Materials and methods